mrjleo/ranking-utils/README.md

 * [MS MARCO (v1) passage and document ranking (TREC-DL test sets)](https://microsoft.github.io/msmarco/)
 * Any dataset in generic TREC format

-The script uses [hydra](https://hydra.cc) to configure arguments.
+The script uses [Hydra](https://hydra.cc).
 Refer to the documentation for detailed instructions on how to configure arguments.

 ### Example
 The following pre-processes the ANTIQUE dataset: